 The first thing I do when someone comes in to see me presenting with perioral dermatitis is suspend their current skincare routine.
 I then put together a non-comedogenic routine that is low in oils but still nourishing to the skin.
 Typically this adjustment in routine is enough to solve the problem.
 For additional skin health support, I include vitamins and minerals as well as botanical remedies to promote healing, reduce inflammation and encourage cellular renewal.
 I do warn patients that if topical steroids were the initial cause then quite often the skin gets worse before it gets better but it does get better with time (so long as you discontinue the steroids).
 More severe cases may require topical azalaic acid (compounded at 15-20%) and oral antibiotics.
 While I do try to avoid the oral antibiotics and opt to use antimicrobial herbs in their place to start, there are cases where the antibiotics are the best option when all else has failed.

 I have found that those patients that take a comprehensive approach to treating perioral dermatitis that includes eliminating possible triggers, alleviation of symptoms and regeneration of healthy skin cells tend to achieve resolution more quickly than those that only integrate one step in their healing process.
 If you are struggling with persistent perioral dermatitis then it may be time to consult with a Naturopathic Doctor with experience treating it.
-To book a free 15 minute consultation with me please call the Integrative Health Institute at 416-260-6038 or contact me and I would be happy to discuss your concerns and what we can do to help you restore your skin to health.
+To book a free 15 minute consultation with at Connected Health & Skin or contact me and I would be happy to discuss your concerns and what we can do to help you restore your skin to health.